Reporting Sexual Assault or Misconduct

 Gallaudet University strongly encourages anyone who has been the victim of sexual misconduct or sexual assault to file a police report for his or her own protection and that of the entire campus community.
-However, there are several additional options available.
-Students are also advised to seek medical attention as soon as possible ideally no later than 72 hours of a sexual misconduct/assault.
+There are several additional options available.
+Students are advised to seek medical attention as soon as possible ideally no later than 72 hours of a sexual misconduct/assault.
 Students may choose one or more options to create the most effective course for them.

 The Department of Public Safety (DPS)is the University’s first responder to reports of crime on campus and will provide immediate assistance to a person reporting an act of sexual violence.
 Services available through DPS include: emergency response, documentation, on-campus investigation, support, and referral to additional resources and services.
 DPS will inform students making a report that the reporting person that the local police department is the vehicle through which they may pursue a criminal investigation.

 Definition of Sexual Violence

 In general, sexual violence is any physical sexual contact (intercourse, penetration of the genitals, or indecent contact) by a person, without the consent of the complainant (that is, the individual to whom the contact is directed).
 It includes physical sexual contact that involves any of the following:

 - Threat of forcible compulsion that would prevent resistance by a complainant of reasonable resolution;

 - The complainant is unconscious or the person knows that the complainant is unaware that the intercourse, penetration, or indecent contact is occurring;

 - The person has substantially impaired the complainant’s power to appraise or control his or her conduct by administering or employing, without the knowledge of the complainant, drugs, intoxicants, or other means for the purpose of preventing resistance;